hoomberto/flashcards-starter/README.md

 - At the end of the quiz, users are given a score of their result.
 - At the end of the quiz, users are given the minutes and seconds it took for them to complete the quiz

-Fully playable rock paper scissors in which the user and computer choices are shown beneath what they pick
 ![alt text](https://media.giphy.com/media/IJcXynV0I365zgvsxH/giphy.gif "FlashCard Demo")

 ## Setup instructions